Smart people don’t make better decisions because they’re smart. They make better decisions, research shows, because they habitually do the following:

 2. Make the most important decisions in the morning.
 As the day wears on, we become more physically and mentally fatigued.
 When that happens, we make poor, impulsive, or otherwise short-sighted decisions later in the day, such as skipping the gym, overeating, or not sticking to plan.
 This is because “there is a finite store of mental energy for exerting self-control,” explains Roy Baumeister, meaning System 2 or “logical” thinking won’t kick in unless there’s sufficient energy to do so.
 So plan on making important decisions in the morning—including health and work-reflated ones—and reserve less important items—including meetings and menial tasks—to the afternoon.

-3. Consume glucose during periods of decision-making.
+3. Consume glucose during decision-making.
 “Even the wisest people won’t make good choices when their glucose (aka blood sugar) is low,” argues Baumeister.
 That’s why we don’t restructure the company at 4 p.m, he says.
 Why we shouldn’t make big commitments or decisions on an empty stomach.
 To combat this, follow rule #2 after a healthy whole grain and fruit breakfast.
 If more mental exertion must be made in the afternoon, lunch or snack on pasta, whole grain breads, beans, potatoes, whole milk, almonds, starchy vegetables such as corn, squash, and zucchini, grapes and raises, and even honey, which is 38% glucose.
 If they’re good enough for marathons, they’re good enough for important decisions.

 4. Split up decisions.
 If you must make consecutive decisions in a single day, take stress-reducing breaks in between to extend your supply of mental energy.
 Genius talent accomplishes this by working hard for 90 minutes then breaking for 15.